 One of the first Door County books Steve Grutzmacher read when my parents opened Passtimes Books in 1978 in Ephraim, was Holand’s “Old Peninsula Days.”
 “Through the years I have read several other works by Holand and picked up information on the man here and there,” explained Steve.
 “When the editors at Door County Living magazine decided they wanted a story about Holand, I eagerly volunteered.”
 Steve’s program is an outgrowth of that article.

 Sturgeon Bay Yacht Club will serve a buffet-style luncheon of broasted chicken, beef tips, homemade stuffing, garlic mashed potatoes, vegetable medley, mini-salad bar, dinner rolls, birthday cake, and coffee; a cash bar will be available.
 The luncheon and program fee for guests is $22; member fee is $18.
 To make your advance reservation, mail your check to the Door County Historical Society office P. O. Box 71, Sturgeon Bay 54235 by Saturday January 16.
 The public is welcome to join us for the program only or a $5 program fee.
 For further information, contact the Door County Historical Society at (920) 421-2332 or email Director.DCHistoricalSociety@gmail.com

-The Door County Historical Society is a membership organization dedicated to keeping history alive for future generations through the collection, preservation and sharing of the heritage of Door County.
+In its 90th year, the Door County Historical Society is a membership organization dedicated to keeping history alive for future generations through the collection, preservation and sharing of the heritage of Door County.
 The Society operates two interpretive sites: Eagle Bluff Lighthouse in Peninsula State Park and the Heritage Village at Big Creek in Sturgeon Bay.